Data-Driven Dynamic Factor Modeling via Manifold Learning

-The central mathematical contributions of our work are as follows: Applying concentration inequalities for Markov processes, in Theorem \ref{thm:concentration} we generalize a result on the convergence of graph Laplacians from \cite{singer_graph_2006} to the time series case, and show that the eigenfunctions of the Fokker--Planck operator associated with $\theta$ can be learned.
-We provide rigorous justification for reconstructing points in the original data space via the lifting operator by establishing its convergence to an $\mathbb{L}^2$-projection with respect to the invariant measure of $\theta$ (see Proposition \ref{prop:clt}).
-The rationale for utilizing diffusion maps and defining a state space framework completely in terms of these embeddings is the observation, first mentioned in \cite{coifman2008diffusion}, that the dynamics of the diffusion coordinate embeddings are \textit{approximately linear}.
+Our aims in this work are threefold: (1) we show that $\Lambda$ and $\mathbf{H}$ can be learned using \emph{anisotropic diffusion maps} and provide a quantitative error bound, (2) we justify the reduction to a linear HMM by bounding the approximation error between the eigenfunctions and linear diffusions, and (3) we demonstrate the effectiveness of our approach for dynamic factor modeling with an application to conditional sampling in the context of the stress testing of equity portfolios.
+The mathematical contributions of our work are as follows: applying concentration inequalities for Markov processes, in Theorem \ref{thm:concentration} we generalize a result on the convergence of graph Laplacians from \citet{singer_graph_2006} to the time series case, showing that the eigenfunctions of $\L$ can be learned.
+With Proposition \ref{prop:clt}, we provide rigorous justification for reconstructing points in the original data space via the lifting operator by establishing its convergence to an $\mathbb{L}^2$-projection with respect to the invariant measure of $\theta$.
+The rationale for utilizing diffusion maps and defining a state space framework completely in terms of these embeddings is the observation, first mentioned in \citet{coifman2008diffusion}, that the dynamics of the diffusion coordinate embeddings are \textit{approximately linear}.
 Under standard spectral assumptions on the generator of $\theta$, we show in Subsection \ref{sec:linearapprox} that the approximation error using linear dynamics remains small when averaging over the data.